This Earth Day, Biden faces 'headwinds' on climate agenda

 It’s a far cry from the sprint toward clean energy that Biden — and his supporters — envisioned when he took office.
 Although Biden is raising fuel economy standards for vehicles and included green policies in last year’s bipartisan infrastructure legislation, the lack of greater progress casts a shadow over his second Earth Day as president.

-Biden will mark the moment in Seattle on Friday, where he’ll be joined by Gov. Jay Inslee, a Democrat with a national reputation for climate action.
-Biden also is scheduled to visit Portland on Thursday as part of a swing through the Pacific Northwest, a region that has often been on the forefront of environmental efforts.
+Biden will mark the moment on Friday in Seattle, where he’ll be joined by Gov. Jay Inslee, a fellow Democrat with a national reputation for climate action.
+Biden also is scheduled to visit Portland, Oregon, on Thursday as part of a swing through the Pacific Northwest, a region that has often been on the forefront of environmental efforts.

 Administration officials defend Biden’s record on global warming while saying that more work is needed.